Photo by Rula Halawani

 Lagarde studied documentary film at Stanford and has made over twenty films.
 The feature-length documentary she directed about the Hawaiian surfing legend, Rell Sunn, Heart of the Sea, was broadcast in over 30 countries and won numerous awards including the PBS Independent Lens Audience Award and Best Documentary at the Ashland Independent Film Festival.
 Her most recent documentary The Ballad of Fred Hersch premiered at the 2016 Full Frame Film Festival.

-Lagarde currently has a video on view, Jen Bervin’s Silk Poems, in the exhibition Explode Every Day: an Inquiry into the Phenomena of Wonder at MASS MoCA through April 2017.
-Bervin and Lagarde are collaborating on an upcoming project in Suzhou, China, titled Su-Hui’s Reversible Poem.
+Lagarde's short film, Jen Bervin’s Silk Poems, premiered in the exhibition Explode Every Day: an Inquiry into the Phenomena of Wonder at MASS MoCA and has been exhibited recently in Tbilisi, Georgia.
+Bervin and Lagarde are currently collaborating on a new project filmed in Suzhou, China, titled Su Hui’s Reversible Poem.